 Laboratory |

-1.4.4.
-Analysis method IV using VHDL synthesis and simulation EDA tools
+1.4.3.
+Analysis method III using VHDL synthesis and simulation EDA tools

-Before advancing towards P2 on the design of standard combinational circuits using VHDL tools, let us discover how to solve the last P1 analysis method IV rec. using VHDL language and electronic design automation (EDA) tools to synthesise and simulate a circuit with the aim of deducing its truth table.
+Before advancing towards P2 on the design of standard combinational circuits using VHDL tools, let us discover how to solve the last P1 analysis method III rec. using VHDL language and electronic design automation EDA tools to synthesise and simulate a circuit with the aim of deducing its truth table.

-NOTE: Students must install software EDA tools in personal computers.
+NOTE: Students must install software EDA tools in their personal computers.
+We will supply software editions and licences.

 Find the truth table of Circuit_W represented in Fig. 1 using VHDL synthesis and simulation tools.